theobori/teeworlds-prometheus-exporter/README.md

 ## ⚙️ YAML configuration

-You can also take a look at [`examples/config.yml`](./examples/config.yml) if you needed.
-It is supposed to have the following format.
+The YAML configuration is supposed to have the following format.

 ```yaml
 servers: